Clan Bruce: After Robert the Bruce

-Robert the Bruce's son, David II of Scotland became king on his father's death in 1329.
+Robert the Bruce's son, David II became king on his father's death in 1329.
 In 1346 under the terms of the Auld Alliance David marched south into England in the interests of France, but was defeated at the Battle of Neville's Cross and imprisoned on 17 October of that year, and remained in England for eleven years.
 David returned to Scotland after negotiation of a treaty and ruled there until he died in Edinburgh Castle unexpectedly in 1371 without issue.
 The line of succession passed to the House of Stewart.

 Sir Edward Bruce was made commendator of Kinloss Abbey, which included the Barony of Muirton, and was appointed a judge in 1597.
 He was appointed a Lord of Parliament with the title of Lord Kinloss in 1601.
 Edward Bruce accompanied James VI to claim his English throne in 1603.
 As a result, he was subsequently appointed to English judicial office as Master of the Rolls.
 He was granted the Barony of Kinloss as Lord Bruce of Kinloss in 1608.
 In 1633 his son, Thomas, was created first Earl of Elgin.
 When the fourth Earl died without issue, the title passed to the descendants of Sir George Bruce of Carnock, who already held the title Earl of Kincardine and in 1747 the Earldoms were united.

 Thomas Bruce, 7th Earl of Elgin was a diplomat and ambassador to the Ottoman Empire between 1799 and 1803.
-He spent much of his fortune smuggling marble sculptures from the Athens Parthenon out of the Ottoman Empire.
+He spent much of his fortune collecting marble sculptures from the Parthenon in Athens, after receiving a permission from the Ottoman Empire.
 They are now commonly referred to as the Elgin Marbles.
 His son, James, was Governor General of the Province of Canada and Viceroy of India.